 For a lease modification that is not accounted for as a separate lease, the Group allocates the consideration in the modified contract based on stand-alone prices, determines the lease term and remeasures the lease liability by discounting the revised lease payments using a revised discount rate.
 For a lease modification that is not accounted for as a separate lease, the Group accounts for the remeasurement of the lease liability by decreasing the carrying amount of the right-of-use asset to reflect the partial or full termination of the lease for lease modifications that decrease the scope of the lease.
-The Group recognizes in profit or loss any gain or loss relating to the partial or full termination of the lease for all other lease modifications.
+The Group recognizes in profit or loss any gain or loss relating to the partial or full termination of the lease.
+The Group makes a corresponding adjustment to the right-of-use asset for all other lease modifications.